carlosgamezvillegas/homebridge-plugin-oppo/README.md

 }
 ```

-Make sure you change the IP Address the one the devices is currently using.

 ### Adding the Oppo to the Home app
 Since HomeKit expects only one Oppo per bridge they will be declared as external accessories and acts as a bridge.
 This means that a device will not appear in your Home app until you add it!